dokku/dokku/docs/plugins.md

 # Plugins

-Dokku itself is built out of plugins and uses [pluginhook](https://github.com/progrium/pluginhook) for its plugin system.
+Dokku itself is built out of plugins and uses [plugn](https://github.com/progrium/plugn) for its plugin system.
 In essence a plugin is a collection of scripts that will be run based on naming convention.

 Let's take a quick look at the current dokku nginx plugin that's shipped with dokku by default.

     nginx-vhosts/
+    ├── plugin.toml  # plugin metadata
     ├── commands     # contains additional commands
     ├── install      # runs on dokku installation
     └── post-deploy  # runs after an app is deployed